-- You are using Messenger to promote "flash sales", "fire sales", or and kind of "sale"
+- You are using Messenger to promote "flash sales", "fire sales", or any kind of "sale".

-- You send messages which get reported as SPAM by your subscribers or have an unusually high block rate
+- You send messages which get reported as SPAM by your contacts or have an unusually high block rate

-- By not being complaint with Facebook's policies and TOS
+- By not being compliant with Facebook's policies and TOS